This arcade style platform game for the Nintendo DS was released by the legendary SEGA in October of 2011.

 You will find in this game all of the classic marine weaponry and equipment (you can even weld doors shut for example), as well as instantly recognisable locations.

-I'm talking alien hives, wanderings around a 'shake n bake' colony, the famous Sulaco dropship, the APC's, the 'Powerloader' and of course... the good old fossilized 'Space Jockey'.
+I'm talking alien hives, wandering around a 'shake n bake' colony, the famous Sulaco dropship, the APC's, the 'Powerloader' and of course... the good old fossilized 'Space Jockey'.

 This is the way to fully immerse the gamer in the Aliens universe.
-WayForward and Gearbox, 'building better games'...
+WayForward and Gearbox are, 'building better games'...

 Many of the corridors you explore have the look and feel of James Cameron's film and you will recognise a lot of the equipment dotted around the levels.